Updated on 9/7/2022

 Coping with the mental and emotional symptoms of grief starts with understanding that your experience isn’t like anyone else’s.
 You can’t set a time limit on your grief experience, nor can you compare yourself to a friend or family member.

 As long as you’re allowing yourself to work through the feelings, grief will lessen over time — you just can’t predict when that will be.
-Feeling bad about how long (or short) it’s taking you to grieve will only prolong the process.
+Feeling bad about how long (or short) it’s taking you to grieve will only prolong the healing process.

 Set aside time to grieve